 ABC Company is unhappy with the conclusion of the audit report and threatens to switch auditors next year.
 ABC Company is the biggest client of the auditor.

-The auditor’s independence may be compromised as ABC Company is the biggest client to the auditor and he/she may not want to lose such a client.
+The auditor’s independence may be compromised, as ABC Company is their biggest client and they, quite naturally, do not want to lose such a client.
 Therefore, the auditor may issue a report that appeases ABC Company.